-3.4.2.2 Time information representation
+7.3.2.3 Expressive timing information representation

 The most important aspect is the representation of time.
 Time can be considered from both a physical and a symbolic point of view.
-The first one, performance time t, refers to the actual time that can be measured during a performance, while the second refers to the position in the score (e.g. phrase or measure) and it is often called score-time or score position x; it is often measured in units (or subunits) of measure.
+The first one, performance time t, refers to the actual time that can be measured during a performance, while the second refers to the position in the score (e.g. phrase or measure) and it is often called score-time or score position x.